web-dev-jan-2022/lab-canvas-treasure-hunt/README.md

 Create a function `drawPlayer` that displays the `player` on the canvas based on its `col` and `row` values.

-You can only use `images/character-down.png` for this iteration.
+You can simply rely on `images/character-down.png` for this iteration.

 ## Iteration 4